emelieasbrink/beveragebot/README.md

     ├── landmarks.py                #reads DiffsionFER/cropped images and takes out landmarks.
                                     Saves in processed folder.
-    ├── train_landmarks.py          #training model with landmarks, is not used in the final model ├── train.py                    #file for training some different models, is not used in the final model ├── video_input.py              #test final model live with webcam ├── main.py                         #integration of the two subsystems.
+    ├── train_landmarks.py          #training model with landmarks, is not used in the final model ├── video_input.py              #test final model live with webcam ├── main.py                         #integration of the two subsystems.
 This is the file to be run for testing the system.